unibz-bobo/mkinitcpio-multiflash/README.md

 Building
 --------
-Run `updpkgsums` to generate the checksum followed by `makepkg` to build the package.
+Run `updpkgsums` to generate the checksum followed by `makepkg -s` to build the package.

 Installing
 ----------